gmac/schema-stitching-handbook/02-single-record-type-merging/README.md

       - `Manufacturer.name` (Manufacturers schema)
       - `Manufacturer.products` (Products schema)

 That means the gateway performed four rounds of delegations to resolve each generation of data (`Services -> Products -> Manufacturers -> Products`).
 HOWEVER – each round of delegations involved a single delegation _per record_ in the round, which is expensive to process.
-Using the array-batching technique in [example 3](#), we can reduce this down to a flat one delegation per round.
+Using the array-batching technique in [example three](../03-array-batched-type-merge), we can reduce this down to one flat delegation per round.